-Vinny didn't mind the job; in 1922, parents expected anyone not working, anyone not bringing home a paycheck to help in any way they could.
-In the DiSilva household even Joanne, the baby, had chores.
+Vinny didn't mind being the kids' caretaker.
+In 1922 parents expected anyone not working, anyone not bringing home a paycheck to help in any way they could.
+In the DiSilva household even 3-year-old Joanne, the baby, had chores.

-Civita looked at him again then finally nodded her agreement.
-The girl seemed a little out of sorts, but someone in the family was always hurting with some ailment or other.
-Food poisoning, injury, illness, disease was a common part of their lives.
+Civita looked at him again for reassurance then nodded her agreement.
+The girl was clearly out of sorts, but someone in the family was always complaining of some ailment or other.
+Food poisoning, accidental injury, sudden illness, were part of their lives.
 Responding to each complaint would have been a full-time job.